the-code-camp/sre-labs/labs/alerting/mattermost.md

 Skip the question about how you plan on using Mattermost...as well as the question about tools

-Create `#alerts` channel and skip the next question
+Create `#alerts` channel and in the next screen where it asks to Invite your team members, do nothing and just click `Finish setup`.

 To add an incoming webhook for the `#alerts` channel that the Alertmanager can use to send notifications, open the main menu at the top left and select `"Integrations"`: